 A long-term monitoring of the significant wave height computed from the inverted ERS-2 SAR spectra was performed.
 It is worthwhile mentioning that on 28 June 1998 the SAR inversion software was unable to properly handle the SAR data with the new calibration procedure introduced around that time.
 This was fixed with the implementation of the ECWAM model change on 20 November 2000.
-Furthermore, SAR data have been assimilated in the wave model since 13 January 2003.
+Furthermore, SAR wave mode data were assimilated in the wave model from 13 January 2003 to 31 January 2006.
 Further related events are mentioned in Section 4.4.

-Figure 22 shows the time history of the daily bias of the significant wave height computed from the inverted SAR wave mode spectrum with respect to the model wave height in the North Atlantic since April 1996.
-By ignoring the period with the inversion bug (from 28 June 1998 to 20 November 2000) and the period with EBM (from 17 January 2001 to mid June 2001), it is possible to recognise a seasonal cyclic variation similar to the altimeter SWH (i.e. with minima during the NH winter and maxima during the summer).
-It is clear that the bias behaviour since the loss of the global coverage is similar to that of 2-3 years before.
+Figure 22 shows the time history of the weekly bias of the significant wave height computed from the inverted SAR wave mode spectrum with respect to the model wave height in the North Atlantic since April 1996.
+By ignoring the period with the inversion bug (from 28 June 1998 to 20 November 2000) and the period with EBM

-Figure 19: Time history of the global weekly number of ERS-2 UWA spectra during the period from April 1996 to May 2006.
+Figure 19: Time history of the global weekly number of ERS-2 UWA spectra during the period since April 1996.
 Important ERS-2 gyroscope related events are displayed.

-Figure 20: Typical recent ERS-2 SAR wave mode monthly coverage (June 2006).
+Figure 20: Typical recent ERS-2 SAR wave mode monthly coverage (June 2007).

-Figure 21: Time history of the 7-day running average of daily number of SAR wave mode spectra in the North Atlantic since 1 January 1996.
+Figure 21: Time history of the weekly number of SAR wave mode spectra in the North Atlantic since 1 January 1996.
 Date of loss of global coverage is represented by a red thick vertical line.